abhinavmusrif/hoid-app/README.md

-# hoid™
+# Hoid™

 [![System Status](https://img.shields.io/website?url=https%3A%2F%2Fhoid.app&up_message=Operational&up_color=000000&style=flat-square&logo=apple)](https://hoid.app)

 > **Intelligent Apps.
 Simplified.**

-**hoid™** is a suite of next-generation applications designed to bridge the gap between human intent and artificial intelligence.
+**Hoid™** is a suite of next-generation applications designed to bridge the gap between human intent and artificial intelligence.
 We are building the interface for the agentic future.

 ---